 Microbiology is the study of microscopic organisms and how they interact with other organisms and the environment.
 Topics in microbiology include how microbes benefit and harm human health, the role of microbes in the environment, and how microbes can be used in medicine, agriculture, and engineering.

 Biotechnology is broadly defined as the application of principles of molecular and cell science to the production of biologically important or industrially useful products.
 Topics in biotechnology include genetic engineering, pharmaceutical development, and bio-manufacturing.
+Our department is proud to boast 2 distinct options for students to pursue with the major, the General Option and the Clinical Laboratory Science (CLS) Option.

 Forensic Science is the application of principles of chemistry, molecular biology, and physics to matters of the law.
 Forensic scientists develop a deep understanding of and hands-on lab experience in serology, biochemistry, and forensic molecular biology, with particular emphasis on forensic DNA analysis.
 Forensic scientists also use analytical, physical, and inorganic chemistry for the forensic analysis of controlled substances, trace evidence, fire debris, ignitable liquids, and firearms and gunshot residue.